gatesphere/orison-bbs/README.md

 Variable       | Default Value         | Purpose
 ---------------|-----------------------|--------
-DATABASE_FILE  | "orison-bbs.sqlite3"  | The location of the SQLite3 database
+BBS_NAME       | "orison-bbs"          | The name of the bbs, used in various places DATABASE_FILE  | "orison-bbs.sqlite3"  | The location of the SQLite3 database
 DATABASE_DEBUG | false                 | Log the database queries?
 (Useful for development) SERVER_PORT    | 23                    | Port to bind to